Srg-Shv/Sergeley/README.md

 1. **Set Directory to Scan**:

-   - In the application, enter the path to the directory containing your PDFs.
+   - In the application, enter the path to the directory containing your PDFs and DJVUs.
    - The application will create or load a database specific to that directory.

 2. **Update Database**:

    - Click **Update Database** to scan the directory and update the database.
-   - The database file is named based on the directory (e.g., `file_database__Papers_General.csv`).
+   - The database file is named based on the directory (e.g., `file_database__Paper.csv`).

 3. **Switch Between Databases**: